-Lexmark installed a bioretention and rainwater harvesting system in Lexington, Kentucky, in cooperation with Lexington Fayette Urban County Government (LFUCG), EcoGro, Ridgewater, Stantec and the University of Kentucky.
+Lexmark installed an award winning bioretention and rainwater harvesting system in Lexington, Kentucky, in cooperation with Lexington Fayette Urban County Government (LFUCG), EcoGro, Ridgewater, Stantec and the University of Kentucky.

-While larger in scale than a traditional rain garden, the rainwater harvesting system acts in much the same way.
+While larger in scale than the three traditional rain gardens at the Lexington site, the rainwater harvesting system acts in much the same way as these smaller rain gardens.
 The depression in the ground collects rainwater and filters it through a layer of sand.
-Water not needed for immediate use is stored in one of two tanks-a three million gallon tank or a 500,000 gallon tank-for later use.
-The naturally soft water is used in Lexmark's cooling towers, boilers or chilled water system on site, reducing the need for chemically treated water in these processes.
-In 2018, 4 million gallons of water were collected.
-Lexmark's rainwater retention area has some bioremediation value and also acts as a retention pond in slowing rainfall runoff in conditions when excess flow is discharged to the creek.
+Water not needed for immediate use is stored for later use.
+The naturally soft water is used in Lexmark's cooling towers, reducing the need for chemically treated water.
+Lexmark's rainwater retention area has some bioremediation value and acts as a retention pond in slowing rainfall runoff in conditions when excess flow is discharged to the creek.
 In the vein of sustainable resource consumption, the pavement, rock and soil removed for the project was reused or recycled.
 Existing pipes and tanks already in place were recommissioned for use in this project to gain further savings.